 2. Features on top of features...

-Hub CMS offers several features that make for an enjoyable experience.
-Developers are able to build website pages, take a vacation and not be disturbed by content creators who want to make edits.
-The developer is able to create custom templates and modules for the marketer, who can fill in the copy.
+CMS Hub offers several features that make for an enjoyable experience.
+Developers are able to build website pages, go on a vacation, and not be disturbed by content creators who want to make edits.
+This is because developers are able to create custom templates and modules for marketing teams who are then able to work their marketing magic.
 Once a template is complete, the marketer is able to build the website for the desired audience with ‘drag and drop’ editing.
 With this feature, users can add or drop a section without imparting the template on other pages.

 3. A flat fee...